 § 2-9-33.
-Cost estimate for bill or amendment that may impact state prison or county jail population.
+Prison or jail population--Cost estimate--Requirements.

-A prison or jail population cost estimate shall be attached to any bill or amendment, except misdemeanor penalties, that may impact the state prison or county jail population.
+A prison or jail population cost estimate shall be electronically attached to any bill or amendment, except misdemeanor penalties, that may impact the state prison or county jail population.
 A prison or jail population cost estimate shall be prepared for a bill or amendment with a Class 1 misdemeanor penalty only upon a request authorized by the rules of the Legislature.
-The requirement for a cost estimate includes each bill or amendment that meets the penalty requirements of this section and that increases the period of imprisonment authorized for an existing crime, that adds a new crime for which imprisonment is authorized, that imposes a minimum or mandatory minimum term of imprisonment, or that modifies any law governing release of a prisoner from imprisonment or supervision.
-The sponsor of the legislation or amendment shall request and allow sufficient time to prepare a cost estimate from the Legislative Research Council.
-The cost estimate shall be completed for a bill or amendment before the bill or amendment is considered by any standing committee of the Legislature.
+The requirement for a cost

+- The sponsor of the legislation or amendment shall allow sufficient time to prepare a cost estimate from the Legislative Research Council.
+The cost estimate shall be completed for a bill or amendment before final disposition is taken on the bill or amendment by any standing committee of the Legislature. - § 2-9-34.
-§ 2-9-34.
 Contents of cost estimate.

-A cost estimate pursuant to $\S$ 2-9-33 shall include:

-- 1) An analysis of the specific components that will impact the prison and jail population; - 2) The projected cost of the impact on the state prison system and the aggregate cost to county jails on an annual basis and cost over a ten year period; and - 3) Operational costs and capital costs including all manner of construction.
+- 11 A cost estimate pursuant to § 2-9-33 shall include: - (1) An analysis of the specific components that will impact the prison and jail population; - (2) The projected cost of the impact on the state prison system and the aggregate cost to county jails on an annual basis and cost over a ten year period; and - 15 (3) Operational costs and capital costs including all manner of construction.